-In the Law Library Catalog, you can find more advice on landing jobs and performing legal work by searching for keywords such as Law Clerks--United States--Handbooks, Manuals, Etc and Appellate Procedure--United States--Handbooks, Manuals, Etc.
+In the ASU Library catalog, you can find more advice on landing jobs and performing legal work by searching for keywords such as Law Clerks--United States--Handbooks, Manuals, Etc and Appellate Procedure--United States--Handbooks, Manuals, Etc.

 The All-Inclusive Guide to Judicial Clerking (Abigail Purdue, 2017) (West Academic login required)

 Providing an overview of the judiciary to help you tailor your resume and professional development to land a dream clerkship, along with insights into professional handling of the clerk's tasks, practical advice for research and writing, and adjusting to your career after your clerkship.

 Behind the Bench: The Guide to Judicial Clerkships (Debra M. Strauss, 2017) (West Academic (login required)